 This also shows the value of people who are unencumbered by the sector’s research and just get out there and test messages through action.
-There is no better proving ground for a messaging slogan than whether protesters adopt it for their placards.
+There is no better proving ground for a messaging slogan than whether it becomes a popular placard.

-Below I’ve summarised some insights on telling the truth on climate change and other issues: from some new thinkers, one institution that has existed for a couple of centuries, and some cultures from even longer ago than that.
+Below I’ve summarised some insights on telling the truth on climate change and other issues: from some new thinkers, one institution that has existed for a couple of centuries, and some cultures from even longer ago.

 As popularised by US Congresswoman Alexandria Ocasio-Cortez, the Green New Deal has been praised for its framing of environmental action as something which will provide domestic jobs and economic stimulation, in a callback to President FDR’s New Deal in the 1930s.

 Movements in the Global South have led this use of ‘progressive patriotic nostalgia’.
 The concept of swaraj is associated with Gandhi and ‘self-rule’, and so Indian environmentalists have been describing radical ecological democracy as ‘eco-swaraj’.
 The ancient Latin American and Indigenous concepts of ‘buen vivir’ and ‘sumak kawsay’ – which are about communal and regenerative balance with nature – have been rediscovered as 21st Century ways to reframe what a ‘good life’ means.

 In the UK there has been a debate within progressive circles whether to piggyback on the popularity of the Green New Deal, to broaden it out to a ‘Global Green New Deal’, or to tailor it to British history as a ‘Green Industrial Revolution’.
 This is a classic framing dilemma of balancing existing recognition vs research-tested resonance vs policy relevance.
 The fact that the opposition Labour Party has switched back and forth three times suggests this debate is not settled yet.